api7/cloud-cli/docs/deploy-apisix-on-bare-metal.md

 In this command, we:

-1. install Apache APISIX and dependencies;
+1. install Apache APISIX;
 2. load Cloud Lua Module and start up Apache APISIX instance;

 If you see a similar output about the message then your APISIX instance is deployed successfully.
 You can redirect to API7 Cloud console to check the status of your APISIX instance.

-> You can also run the `ps -ef |grep apisix` command to check the status of the Apache APISIX service.
+> You can also run the `ps -ef | grep apisix` command to check the status of the
+> Apache APISIX service.

 Besides, Apache APISIX service will listen the ports `9080` for HTTP traffic and `9443` for HTTPS.
 Care must be taken here that you may suffer from the "port is already in use" issue if these ports were occupied.

 Stop Instance
 -------------